-Even though it’s not a requirement to add best-before labels to sake in Japan, most sake drinkers know that it’s not a drink that’s meant to sit around too long.
+Even though it’s not a requirement to add best-before labels to sake bottles in Japan, most know that it’s not a drink that’s meant to sit around too long.

 Whereas other alcoholic beverages like wine or whiskey benefit from aging, sake is meant to consumed shortly after bottling.

-The general rule is that you should aim to consume a bottle of sake within no more than a year or two.
+The general rule is that you should aim to consume a bottle within no more than a year or two.